lindig/namesort/README.md

 # Encoding

 Lipsum assumes so far input to be Latin-1 encoded.
-Switching to UTF-8 will
+I haven't thought about UTF-8 encoding yet and would welcome suggestions.

 # Algorithm

 Namesorts works as follows: it reads input line by line and splits each line into components.
-Each component is tagged.
-The most important tag is Name which indicates that the component it should be considered for determining the order of lines.
+In turn, aach component is tagged.
+The most important tag is Name which indicates that the component should be considered for determining the order of lines.
 For example:

     Otto von Bismark